jracabado/edgedb/docs/quickstart.rst

     $ edgedb project init

-    No `edgedb.toml` found in `~/Documents/edgedb-quickstart` or above Do you want to initialize a new project?
+    No `edgedb.toml` found in `~/Documents/edgedb-quickstart`
+    or above.
+Do you want to initialize a new project?
 [Y/n]
     > Y

     Specify the name of EdgeDB instance to use with this project [default: edgedb_quickstart]:
     > edgedb_quickstart

     How would you like to run EdgeDB for this project?
     1. Local (native package)
     2. Docker
-    Type a number to select an option:
+    Type a number to choose an option:
     > 1

     Checking EdgeDB versions...
     Specify the version of EdgeDB to use with this project
     [default: 1-beta2]: